fascalsj/spring-client-test/README.md

           └── client                              * Our client test files └── StoreClientServiceTest.java     * Our service test files
 ```
-Note : If you want to test the rest client, you can't put the new instance you need to make it dependency injection, in this application using autowired
+Note : If you want to test the rest client, you just can put the Resttemplate declaration as global variable to test it.

 ## Run the Test
 ```